-As I have spent the last 5 years in the world of Supplements, Complementary and Alternative Medicine (SCAM) I have also tried to come up some classification system, with little success.
+As I have spent the last five years in the world of Supplements, Complementary and Alternative Medicine (SCAM), I have also tried to come up some classification system, with little success.

 There are two kinds of people in the world: those who divide the world into two kinds of people, and those who don’t. – Robert Benchley.

 There are, broadly, two kinds of SCAMs.
 There are those that are based on total hooey: acupuncture, reiki, homeopathy, and Mitt’s health care plan.** And there are the SCAMs that take a wee bit of in vitro laboratory work or small clinical trials and conflate the results out of all proportion, usually translating into products sold by the proponent of the intervention.
 I am always amused by the accusation of being in the pocket of big pharma, when I do not get dime one for any antibiotic or vaccine I prescribe, but so often those that suggest various supplements for your illness somehow also sell them.
 Go figure.

 If you are offering some SCAM advice it is important to mix and match with legitimate, effective therapies.
 It makes the SCAM look more reasonable, but if you mix cow pie with apple pie, it does not make the cow pie taste better; it makes the apple pie worse.

 Natural News is good source for all the above: useless therapies, overblown therapies, and even, shock and horror, reasonable advice, all wrapped in a cocoon of really weird paranoia about government and big pharma.
 I am not conspiracy prone, preferring Hanlon’s razor: “Never attribute to malice that which is adequately explained by stupidity.”